-You have a right under the Data Protection Act 1998 to access/view what information the surgery holds about you, and to have it amended or removed should it be inaccurate.
-This is known as ‘the right of subject access’.
-If we do hold information about you we will:
+You have a right under the General Data Protection Regulation to request access to view or to obtain copies of what information the surgery holds about you and to have it amended should it be inaccurate.
+In order to request this, you need to do the following:

 - Your request must be made in writing / or verbally to the GP – for information from the hospital you should write direct to them

 - We are required to respond to you within 30 days